amansinghrp/Stock-Price-Prediction/README.md

 Load and Analyze the Model:

 Load a pre-trained model and visualize:

 Training Loss vs Validation Loss.
 Predictions on Training Data vs Test Data.
 Predict future stock prices for a user-specified number of days.

-📈 Technologies Used
+📈 Technologies Used:

 Python: Core programming language.
 TensorFlow/Keras: For building and training the deep learning model.
 yFinance: To fetch historical stock price data.
 Matplotlib: For visualizing predictions and performance metrics.
 scikit-learn: For data preprocessing and evaluation metrics.

-🔧 How to Run the Project
+🔧 How to Run the Project:

-Prerequisites
+Prerequisites:

 Ensure you have the following installed:

 Python 3.7 or above
-Required libraries: tensorflow, yfinance, scikit-learn, matplotlib, numpy Install all dependencies using: pip install -r requirements.txt
+Required libraries: tensorflow, yfinance, scikit-learn, matplotlib, numpy Install all dependencies using:

+pip install -r requirements.txt

 Steps to Run